 There are many different groups with different focuses.
-The best group for medical discussions about brain tumors is the brain-temozolomide group.
-(The name of the group is misleading - it is now for all treatments for brain tumors - but it was originally started for just talking about the drug Temodar).
+The best group for medical discussions about brain tumors is Brain Tumor Treatments, formerly known as Brain-Temozolomide Group.
+It is now dedicated to all treatments for brain tumors, but it was originally started for only the drug Temodar.